Borisovsky District: Geography

-Borisovsky District sits southwestern region of Belgorod Oblast, on the border with Ukraine.
+Borisovsky District is in the southwest of Belgorod Oblast, on the border with Ukraine.
 It is bordered on the south by Bohodukhiv Raion, Kharkiv Oblast of Ukraine, on the west by Grayvoronsky District, on the north by Rakityansky District, and on the east by Yakovlevsky District and Belgorodsky District.
 The administrative center of the district is the town of Borisovka, Belgorod Oblast.
 The district is 25 km west of the city of Belgorod, and is 45 km north of the Ukrainian city of Kharkiv.

 The terrain is hilly plain averaging 200 m above sea level; the district lies on the Orel-Kursk plateau of the Central Russian Upland.
 The major river through the district is the Vorskla River, which flows east to west through the district, with grey soils to the north of the river and black earth soils to the south of the river.
 The forest of the Vorskla River is partially protected by Belogorye Nature Reserve.